 Learn to preserve your food, because the less food you need to buy, means you don’t have to stress.
 And, you know what went into your food, be it canned, dehydrated, freeze-dried or frozen.
 We have posted a lot of recipes for water bath canning.
 And how to dehydrate food.

-After that, and all of that, is to buy long-term food storage to have on hand.
-There are many options now on where to buy food, but I highly recommend using companies that sell mostly freeze-dried base ingredients, versus meals already formed for you.
+After all of that, you should buy long-term food storage to have on hand.
+There are many options now for where to buy food, but I highly recommend using companies that sell mostly freeze-dried base ingredients versus meals already formed for you.

-It’s easy to make meals with freeze-dried and dehydrated base ingredients, and you can make it how you like it, versus it being a salt bomb in a #10 can.
-I am a consultant with Thrive Life.
+It’s easy to make meals with freeze-dried and dehydrated base ingredients, and you can make it how you like it versus being a salt bomb in a #10 can.

 Want recipes to use all those ingredients in?
 Our sister site, TrailCooking, is full of them.